varunchandak/varunchandak/README.md

 [![Blog](https://img.shields.io/badge/Blog-vrnchndk.in-blue.svg)](https://vrnchndk.in/) ![visitors](https://visitor-badge.laobi.icu/badge?page_id=varunchandak.varunchandak)

 ## About Me
-DevOps and Cloud Security professional with strong analytical skills and competence in automation and multi cloud infrastructure, with a focus on leveraging the cloud's capabilities while ensuring high availability and scalability.
-Capable of defining multi-cloud security architectural direction, vision, and guiding principles to align with the organization's strategy and long term vision.
+Experienced DevOps and Cloud Engineer professional with strong appetite for automation and security, with a focus on leveraging the cloud's capabilities such as high availability and scalability.
+Capable of defining multi-cloud security architectural direction and guiding principles to align with the organization's strategy and long term vision.
 Dynamic, results-oriented individual with a strong track record of performance providing technical, strategic and operational leadership in uniquely challenging situations.
-Offering 9+ years of experience in uniquely complex environments.
+Offering 9+ years of experience in uniquely complex environments ranging from Linux servers setup to solutioning and architecting multi-tier cloud infrastructure.

-The ability of employees to understand customer issues, assess the best approach to solving them, and then work until the effective and efficient solutions are identified is a crucial advantage in today's global cloud industry.
-I've honed the ability to think and act from this perspective throughout the years.

 ---

+### Check out my resume at https://vrnchndk.in

 ## Domain
 AWS | GCP | Azure | DevOps | Security | DevSecOps | Automation